lowepowerlab/protocols/gibson_assembly.md

   * If the PCR has nonspecific bands, decide whether to run the remaining reaction on a gel & gel extract it (Zymo Gel extraction kit) or optimize the PCR rxn.

 ### Gibson assembly
 Upon receipt of a new mix, aliquot it into 1.5 ml tubes labeled "2x Assembly mix".
+Check the manufacturer's website for their particular procotol.
+Our lab commonly use the New England Biolabs Gibson Assembly Master Mix.

 * Quantify plasmid DNA on nanodrop.
   * If using PCR products straight from a reaction mixture, you can't quantify them because of dTNPs.